Nobukins/Umbrella-Deployment/README.md

 ------------------------------------
 #### for Windows 2008 R2 (*)
-PowerShell ISE (Integrated Scripting Environment) gets installed by default with Windows 7  or Windows Server 2008 R2 but doesn’t show in the start menu.
+>PowerShell ISE (Integrated Scripting Environment) gets installed by default with Windows 7  or Windows Server 2008 R2 but doesn’t show in the start menu.
 There are two ways to enable PowerShell ISE.

 Please refer more detail in this [MSDN article](https://blogs.msdn.microsoft.com/guruketepalli/2012/11/06/enable-powershell-ise-from-windows-server-2008-r2/)

-Using PowerShell
+>Using PowerShell

-1. Open Powershell Window
+>1.
+Open Powershell Window
-2. Execute following cmdlets.
+>2.
+Execute following cmdlets.

 ```powershell
 Import-Module ServerManager